nickrogerson1/notion-app/README.md

 Users can easily sign up/in and authenticate with Clerk.
 Once in, they can create, delete and update documents.
 Users are also able to invite friends to collaborate with them on documents in real-time.

 The build includes two AI features:
-1. translate and summarise the current document in a foreign (non-English) language.
+1. Translate and summarise the current document in a foreign (non-English) language.
 2. Ask AI a question about the current document.

 ### Tech Stack
 This app was built with React, Next.js and Typescript for additional error checking.
 Tailwind CSS was also used for a better developer experience and to reduce the amount of CSS served at production.
-Shadcn was used for creating generic components.
+ShadCN was used for creating generic components.

 ### Key Features
 - Easy authentication and sign up/in handled by Clerk.